Agon-FAQ

 Can I go back to an earlier firmware version / downgrade?

-Absolutely (and this has been tested), but cecause literally ANY version can be flashed, please be mindful going back to older versions.
+Absolutely (and this has been tested), but because literally ANY version can be flashed, please be mindful going back to older versions.
 The Pleistocene may not have a wall-outlet to charge your time travel device.

 Do yourselves a big favor, and stay away from anything below Quark 1.03, or that Zilog ZDS cable I mentioned you shouldn't buy, might suddenly start get interesting again.